xuanyuanss/Blobifier_X/README.md

 # Update Description:
-September 1, 2024
+## 2024年9月1日
 Adjust the blob ejection logic: The last blob of the current flush is ejected when the next flush stops, that is, the printing is restored immediately after the flush ends, without waiting for the Blobifier_X to return to its position, which effectively reduces the overflow of nozzle consumables.
 Even without a wiping mouth, the wiping tower/heated bed is also very clean.

 # Bill of Materials:
-28BYJ-48 stepper motor x1,
+* 28BYJ-48 stepper motor x1,
-TMC2209 or other drivers x1,
+* TMC2209 or other drivers x1,
-∅5x50 cylindrical pin x2,
+* ∅5x50 cylindrical pin x2,
-T5 lead screw with nut, length 40 x1,
+* T5 lead screw with nut, length 40 x1,
-D2F-01L micro switch x1,
+* D2F-01L micro switch x1,
-M3x4x5 heat melt nut x8,
+* M3x4x5 heat melt nut x8,
-M3x3 set screw x4, can also be used on BMG,
+* M3x3 set screw x4, can also be used on BMG,
-M3x10 round head hex nut x4,
+* M3x10 round head hex nut x4,
-M3x12 round head hex nut x2,
+* M3x12 round head hex nut x2,
-M3x16 round head hex nut x1,15x2x75 aluminum bar x1, I used CNC TAP, the length of the aluminum bar may not be suitable for you, please adjust it yourself to extend 4-5mm in front of the nozzle, punch holes according to the figure below.
+* M3x16 round head hex nut x1,15x2x75 aluminum bar x1, I used CNC TAP, the length of the aluminum bar may not be suitable for you, please adjust it yourself to extend 4-5mm in front of the nozzle, punch holes according to the figure below.
-Heated bed film 15x15mm x1, textured film, adhesive on the back, about 0.4 thickness, there are many on TB, generally black, buy the smallest specification and cut it yourself.
+* Heated bed film 15x15mm x1, textured film, adhesive on the back, about 0.4 thickness, there are many on TB, generally black, buy the smallest specification and cut it yourself.

 ![托盘](https://github.com/user-attachments/assets/e8d3d922-50fd-4c07-bbfb-958ced916aef)

 # Key Assembly Steps Description:
 When pressing the coupler into the heat melt nut, it is recommended to assemble it with the motor and lead screw first, then press the nut in, 和 press the nut to the bottom.
 Cut the motor shaft perpendicular to its wiring direction, and pre-assemble it with the main body and cylindrical pin in advance;
 Assemble the lead screw, nut, coupler, and slider into a whole;
 Then assemble the above two parts together, tighten the set screw at the end of the motor shaft, at this time, you may need to use pliers to rotate the lead screw so that the two corresponding set screws can be tightened.